 The Large Polygon Tent solves this through geometry.
 By utilizing a multi-sided polygonal roof line, the structure increases the vertical “air cube” without requiring massive increases in footprint.
 This isn’t just about looks; it’s about thermodynamic stability.
-A higher peak allows heat to rise further above the guests, reducing the load on HVAC systems by up to 18% in high-occupancy scenarios.
+A higher peak allows heat to rise further above the guests, reducing HVAC energy consumption by up to 18% in high-occupancy scenarios—a critical advantage for summer festivals, corporate galas, and exhibition halls operating under full capacity.

 Engineering Analysis: Why Polygon Geometry Outperforms A-Frames